 The pads have other features that are beneficial to the application, such as being designed to work with ABS and focusing on low thermal conductivity to reduce heating of the brake fluid.
 The pads are also designed to meet or exceed all current ecological standards in the automotive industry.
 Lastly, the RSL29 is designed to be very easy to bed in, so it is a great track day pad compound.

 The rear pads do not have the OEM spider clips.
 They are intended for use with our MPP.R rear big brake upgrade which retains the pad using our own retention clip.
+These can be used with the stock Performance rear caliper, but they may rattle a bit without the clips.

 Instructions based on Pagid’s instructions slightly altered for Tesla Model 3 users: